The above illustration shows a carefully designed new road and rail corridor that forms part of the proposals.

-Ensuring that the impact of TILBURY2 on the road network is minimised was a clear message from the community during the non-statutory consultation.
+Ensuring that the impact of Tilbury2 on the road network is minimised was a clear message from the community during consultation.
 Having a rail link into the site is fundamental.
 A large proportion of the materials through the CMAT and RoRo will leave by rail.
 Network Rail have confirmed that there is sufficient capacity for the predicted number of trains.
-We propose diverting the existing Riverside Railhead to the TILBURY2 site to ensure that TILBURY2 is fully rail enabled from the outset.
+PoTLL have proposed re-routing the existing Riverside Railhead to the Tilbury2 site to ensure that Tilbury2 is fully rail enabled from the outset.

-The short point is that it doesn’t.
-The Lower Thames Crossing (LTC) proposals are at an early stage and whilst the Department for Transport has announced its preferred route, the timetable for bringing the LTC proposals forward is such that TILBURY2 needs to be able to operate without it.
+At the time of submitting the Tilbury2 DCO application the Lower Thames Crossing (LTC) proposals were at an early stage and whilst the Department for Transport has now announced its preferred route and scoping report, such details are still largely lacking.
+Furthermore, the timetable for bringing the LTC proposals forward is such that Tilbury2 will need to be able to operate without it.

 The Port presently generates 13,500 vehicle movements in a typical day.
 By comparison, the A1089 north of the ASDA roundabout accommodates approximately 29,000 vehicles per day.
-We estimate that TILBURY2, as a very worse case, will generate approximately 3,000 vehicles per day.
+PoTLL estimate that Tilbury2, as a very worse case, will generate approximately 3,000 vehicles per day.

-We are looking at improvements to the layout of the ASDA roundabout and discussing these with Highways England and Thurrock Highways.
-We believe that the geometry of the roundabout could be improved to reduce queueing.
-Less queueing would lessen the impact of pollution from HGVs on the area.
-Some in the local community have suggested building a flyover at the roundabout.
-We believe this is unnecessary, would be visually intrusive, and would have a greater environmental impact.
+PoTLL’s proposals include improvements to the layout of the ASDA roundabout following discussion with Highways England and Thurrock Highways.
+PoTLL believe that the geometry of the roundabout could be improved to reduce queuing.
+Less queuing would reduce the impact of pollution from HGVs on the area.

-A new route for pedestrians and cyclists from the town to the ASDA supermarket is already being put in place as part of the Amazon development, avoiding the need to cross the road at the ASDA roundabout.
+A new route for pedestrians and cyclists from the town to the ASDA supermarket is already in place as part of the Amazon development.
+This new route avoids the need to cross the road at the ASDA roundabout.